This article provides information and guidance on the rollout of Multi-Factor Authentication (MFA) to all users within Hull York Medical School.

 The Medical School holds a large quantity of sensitive data including information related to staff, students and research data.
 MFA is an industry-standard technology that will help to protect this data.

-Hull York Medical School will be rolling out Multi-Factor Authentication (MFA) for all users throughout the 2021/22 academic year.
-You will be notified when MFA is enabled on your account, but everyone in HYMS (including clinical colleagues) will need to set up MFA.
+Hull York Medical School has now rolled out Multi-Factor Authentication (MFA) for all users.
+So everyone in HYMS (including clinical colleagues) will need to set up MFA.

 Which services/systems will be protected with MFA?